Boedepapas/HashGuard/backend/QUICK_REFERENCE.md

 ```
 Query APIs → If ANY malicious → QUARANTINE
             → If all clean → ALLOW
-            → If no response → ALLOW (safe default)
+            → If unknown/no response → QUARANTINE
 ```

 ## File Structure